-Learn how to make Keto Fat Head Dough perfect for keto pizzas, cinnamon rolls and more!
-This step by step tutorial will show you exactly how to make a crispy, delicious low carb crust!
+Learn how to make Keto Fat Head Dough that’s perfect for keto pizzas, cinnamon rolls and more!
+This step-by-step tutorial will show you exactly how to make a delicious low-carb dough!

 - shredded mozzarella cheese

 This low-carb dough recipe is much easier to make than traditional pizza dough.
 There’s no rising involved, and everything is mixed together in one bowl!